 Jungle Boogie, a Friday Night Concert Series in the summer, provides another reason for families to stick around on Fridays: Music.
 Each season, we feature a free concert every Friday night from various local artists and groups from 5 to 8 p.m.
 Enjoy rock, rhythm and blues, zydeco, disco, Motown and more.
-Reaching almost 40,000 visitors in 2006, this Friday Night Zoo Concert Series is music guaranteed to soothe the savage beast.
-As your company seeks to promote their products and/or services during the summer months, Jungle Boogie delivers a qualified family audience.
+Reaching nearly 30,000 visitors in 2015, this Friday Night Zoo Concert Series is music guaranteed to soothe the savage beast.
+As your company seeks to promote their products and/or services during the summer months, Jungle Boogie delivers a qualified family and young professional audience.

-Boo at the Zoo, a daytime Halloween party, is the Zoo's way of providing a safe trick-or-treat experience for wee costumed ones from around the metropolitan area.
-Activities include a parade around grounds, face painting, games, music, costumed characters, and treats, treats, treats around the Pumpkin Trail.
-Children and adults arrive in costume, although it is not mandatory.
+Boo at the Zoo Nights and Spooky Saturday, a month-long Halloween party, is the Zoo's way of providing a safe trick-or-treating experience for wee costumed ones from around the metropolitan area.
+Guests can enjoy special Halloween and fall decorations around the Zoo during most nights in October during Boo at the Zoo Nights.
+On Spooky Saturday, activities including educational activity stations, face painting, games, music, costumed characters and treats around the Zoo are offered.
+Children are encouraged to arrive in costume, although it is not mandatory.